-Due to amlodipine and valsartan, caution should be exercised when administering Exforge to patients with hepatic impairment or biliary obstructive disorders [8,14].
-Starting with the lowest available dose of amlodipine should be considered [80].
+Due to amlodipine and valsartan, caution should be exercised when administering Exforge to patients with hepatic impairment or biliary obstructive disorders.
+Starting with the lowest available dose of amlodipine should be considered.
 The lowest strength of Exforge contains 5 mg of amlodipine.
-(See sections 6 Warnings and precautions and 11 Clinical pharmacology).
+(See section WARNINGS AND PRECAUTIONS and also section CLINICAL PHARMACOLOGY).